 You are always free to personalize your whiskey tasting to your preferences, but here are a few things professionals do that you might consider.

-- Unless the purpose of the evening is to showcase foods that pair well with certain whisky, it’s best not to serve any food or snacks until after the tasting is over.
+- Unless the purpose of the evening is to showcase foods that pair well with certain whiskey, it’s best not to serve any food or snacks until after the tasting is over.
 Like tobacco, food can greatly impact the experience.

 - For those participating in the tasting, don’t offer other beverages besides water until the tasting is over.
 It’s for the same reason described above: it will impact the experience.
 It’s best to only serve cocktails and other beverages to guests who aren’t participating in the tasting, though your guests should feel free to enjoy anything you are offering.